 - Start and end with cheese: Always start building the quesadilla with a thin layer of cheese.
 Then add your filling.
 Then finish with cheese.
 This ensures that the quesadilla will stick together.
 Although any cheese works, the best quesadillas use a cheese that melts well.
 If you have time to freshly grate your cheese, it will come out even better.

 - Fillings: You can fill your quesadilla with pretty much anything you like but make sure to chop the fillings into small pieces.
 This makes it easier to eat and helps the filling stay inside the quesadilla.
 Also, remember that nothing will "cook" in the quesadilla, you are just warming things up.
 That means you may want to precook some vegetable fillings that you don't enjoy in their raw form.

 How to Freeze Quesadillas

 Most people don't realize that most quesadillas can actually be meal prepped and stored in the freezer for 3-4 months.
 Always start by making your quesadillas and then letting the cool completely.
 Wrap them in plastic wrap or another freezer-safe material once they are cool.
-Label them and then place in the freezer.
+Label them and then place them in the freezer.

-For best results, slowly reheat in a skillet until they are warmed through.
-You can also reheat in the microwave.
+For best results, slowly reheat them in a skillet until they are warmed through.
+You can also reheat it in the microwave.
 Wrap the quesadilla in a slightly moist paper towel and warm for 2-4 minutes depending on the size and thickness.